1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 4.md

      - was in 1973, gave women reporductive rights in the US supreme court desition.
 Thi allowed abortion in the first three monthes of pregnancy.
      - Still very contentious
 8. Encuentros (Encounters) -
- - was orginized in 1981 by
+ - was orginized in 1981 in Latin Ameria, tried to advance rights with special intrest groups.
+ - increased diversity by lesbians and Afro-descendent women
 ___

 **In what ways, and for what reasons, did women’s role in society change after 1945?
 Support your answer with three specific examples from one or more countries.**

-    enter code here
+    I would say the main reson women's role in society

 #### 4.4 ID terms
 1. Bracero Program -